SergeySeroshtan/csv-scripts/readme.md

 `merge`     | To merge records from different sets using the value of field as unique key.
 `map`       | To get mapping of records using the value of field as unique key.
 `group`     | To split records into groups using the value of field as key.

-`process`   | To apply specified mediators to all records in set.
-`remove`    | To remove fields from record.
-`rename`    | To rename field in record.
-`retain`    | To retain fields in record.
-`info`      | To add message into the log.
+# Examples

-For example, this script merges data from several CSV files:
+Script that merges records from several CSV files:

 ```groovy
 def all = []